Phishing is a technique scammers use to get confidential information (passwords, credit cards number, etc.) by simply

 The most common attempt of phishing is to obtain your bank account details

 You receive an e-mail that seems to have been sent by your bank, your internet service provider or by an online merchant.
 This e-mail tells you that you must send personal information for any reason.
 For example a computer failure, an annual audit, or even after a scam attempt!

 Then, you are asked to click on a link.
 It will redirect you to a site where you will be asked to enter your credit card number or/and access codes.

 This information will come directly to the scammers.
-They will just have to log on to your real account using the information you have provided.
+Then they will just have to log on to your real account using the information you have provided.

 Be vigilant and never reply to such e-mails.

-If you see an unexplained movement on your bank account linked to a fraudulent use of your credit card on the internet, immediately report to the card issuer.
+If you see an unexplained movement on your bank account, immediately report to the card issuer.
+It could be linked to a fraudulent use of your credit card on the internet.
 This will prevent possible other debits.

 In addition, you may report to your national reporting service, such as the ones of the USA or the UK.
 It will help others not to fall into the trap of phishing.
 Use your preferred search engine to find the local website to report phishing in the country you live.

-If it happened to you to undergo a phishing attempt of this kind, you can explain your story in the comment section below or send an e-mail
+If it happened to you to undergo a phishing attempt of this kind, you can also explain your story in the comment section below or send an e-mail